iamlowkey/Escape/README.md

 # Escape
-💀Escape is a simple UHQ Generator written in Python 3.
+Escape is a simple UHQ Generator written in Python 3💀

+# Why choose Escape ?

+Escape can generate up to several million mail:passes in a few minutes (10k/s)🚀

+Escape has 2 modes available: mail:pass/email⭐